DevonGifford/my_JavaScript/JavaScript_Projects/README.md

 ## Description

-This is a repo for all the little Vanilla JavaScript projects I have in my portfolio.
+This is a repo for all the Vanilla JavaScript projects I have in my portfolio.

-- [ ]  ADD LINKS TO GITHUB & DEMO'S

 ##  Current Progress List